-- > Succession planning for senior management and development frameworks for key talent - > The effectiveness of the Group's diversity policies and initiatives - Monitoring surveys conducted by the Company in relation to the culture of the organisation; assessing performance against measurable objectives for achieving diversity on an annual basis, including the relative proportion of women at all levels; and Computershare's compliance with external reporting requirements
+- > Succession planning for senior management and development frameworks for key talent - > The effectiveness of the Group's diversity policies and initiatives - > Monitoring surveys conducted by the Company in relation to the culture of the organisation; assessing performance against measurable objectives for achieving diversity on an annual basis, including the relative proportion of women at all levels; and Computershare's compliance with external reporting requirements

-The Committee is chaired by Lisa Gay and the other members are Abi Cleland, Joseph Velli and Simon Jones.
+The Committee is chaired by Lisa Gay and the other members are Abi Cleland, Joseph Velli and Paul Reynolds (from his appointment as Chairman).
+Simon Jones was also a member of the People and Culture Committee until he retired as Chairman.
 Pursuant to its Charter, the Committee must always be comprised of a majority of independent directors.